Clint Dempsey: New England Revolution

-In March of 2006, Dempsey received a two-week suspension for fighting with teammate Joe Franchino in practice.
+In March 2006, Dempsey received a two-week suspension for fighting with teammate Joe Franchino in practice.
 During the regular season, Dempsey added eight more goals, but missed significant time in the playoffs due to injury, and time during the regular season due to the World Cup.
 Dempsey won MLS Player of the Week honors for week 14, and MLS Goal of the Week in matchweek 28 for his strike against D.C.
 United.
 He came on as a substitute in the MLS Cup Final, but the Revolution lost their second straight final, this time in a penalty shoot-out.
 He was named an MLS All-Star for a third time, and to the MLS Best-XI for a second time.

 Fulham

 2006–07 season

 In December 2006, English club Fulham offered MLS $4 million for the transfer of Dempsey, then the largest amount ever offered for an MLS player, and he became another American addition to a Cottagers squad which included U.S. internationals Brian McBride and Carlos Bocanegra.

 On January 11, 2007, he was granted a work permit from the Home Office as Fulham announced his signing on a long-term deal.
 This made Dempsey the most expensive American export to the Premier League in a deal worth a reported £2 million.
 He made his Fulham debut in a 1–1 home draw against Tottenham Hotspur on January 20, 2007.
 His FA Cup debut followed seven days later in a 3–0 home win over Stoke City.

 Dempsey scored his first goal for Fulham on May 5 when he struck the only goal of a 1–0 home win over Liverpool.
 This goal saved Fulham from relegation and effectively guaranteed their place in the top-flight for the following season.